mooncrest/CSC207RestApi/README.md

 * Proper oAuth2 implementation currently does a really rough framework for oauth but should be implemented easily by changing services through dependency injection on the user serivces.
 * Proper Response code and Error handling
   * Proper http response messages for detailed errors and many improper response code.
+  * Currently some methods return integers that should be documented and used later for proper error responses.
 * Salted and Peppered hash for passwords
 * Implement CQRS into the database